sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 patterns if today's search tools _also_ treated code as syntax trees, and that's the key idea behind structural search.

-There already exists many neat developer and compilter tools that search or match over tree structures (see [additional resources](#additional-resources) at the end of this post!).
+Many neat developer and compiler tools already exist for querying or matching tree structures (see [additional resources](#additional-resources) at the end of this post!).
 But none are available at your fingertips, just seconds away from running on some of today's largest and most popular codebases.
 That is why we are happy to announce that Sourcegraph now supports a